hmc-cs111-fall2014/piconot-external/README.md

   - How nice is their implementation?
 Is it understandable?
 Clean?
 Modular?
   Extensible?
 What do you like about their code?
 Are there any particularly elegant ways they overcame implementation challenges?
   - Download their code and run their example programs.
+How easy was it to run?
+  Did the instructions work?
-Modify the example programs to introduce errors.
+  - Modify the example programs to introduce errors.
 How robust is their implementation?
 What do you like about their error-handling?
 What can be improved?
   - Are there any implementation tricks that you can suggest to the team?
   Anything you see that might make the implementation easier or more like the original design?